FutuneAI/ai-visibility-research/ai-visibility-diagnostic.md

 ### Pattern A: Complete Absence

-**Signs:** The platform says it has no information about your brand, or describes a different company with a similar name.
+**Signs:** The platform says it has no information about your brand or describes a different company with a similar name.
 Category prompts return no mention of your brand.

 **What it means:** The AI has no coherent entity to work with.
 Your brand does not exist as a stable concept in the sources these models draw from.

 **Starting point:** Build an English-language entity layer from scratch.
-Focus on independent, structured descriptions of your brand on platforms AI models weight heavily: Q&A platforms, structured analyses, technical documentation repositories.
+Focus on independent, structured descriptions of your brand on platforms AI models weigh heavily: Q&A platforms, structured analyses, and technical documentation repositories.

 ---